Links may not function; however, this content may be relevant to outdated versions of the product.

 Work groups usually identify a group of workers that have similar process responsibilities.
 Use a name that clearly identifies the purpose of the group followed by the suffix Group, for example, HelpDeskGroup or BenefitsGroup.

-For more information, see Creating a work queue and Creating work groups.
+For more information, see Creating a work queue.

 Naming conventions for specific records